-Activities: There is a wide variety of programming at the Visitor Center, including videos about the Mississippi National River and Recreation and other parks within the National Park system, interactive exhibits, a Junior Ranger program, Story Time with a Ranger, and Mississippi River Gallery talks.
+There is a wide variety of programming at the Visitor Center, including videos about the Mississippi National River and Recreation and other parks within the National Park system, interactive exhibits, reading nook, and Junior Ranger program.
 Exhibits explain Mississippi River culture, biology, and history.
-Call for more information.

 Visitors may also seek advice about the many recreational opportunities within the park.
-Hiking, biking, canoeing and boating, fishing, birding, or skiing and snowshoeing are all popular activities.
-(Free fishing equipment can be checked out at the Visitor Center.)
-Rangers can also provide trip planning advice to any of the nearly 400 National Park units.
+Hiking, biking, canoeing and boating, fishing, watching wildlife and birding, or skiing and snowshoeing are all popular activities.

 This is also a good place to learn about the park's scheduled programming.
 Popular activities include Bike with a Ranger, Fish with a Ranger, and other programs.
 Check our Calendar of Events regularly for upcoming events.